Te Pāti Māori: Principles and policy

 These principles enable Te Pāti Māori to be held accountable for the maintenance and furthering of Māori concepts in the decision-making process.
 These concepts are not reflected in the traditional Westminster system and Māori customary law is excluded from the New Zealand general legal system.
 Other Māori-rights-specific party policies have included the upholding of "indigenous values" and compulsory "heritage studies" in schools.
-In 2022 on Waitangi Day, the party called for Queen Elizabeth II to be removed as New Zealand's head of state and for the return of land to iwi and hapū.